adibzailan/batch_rename/README.md

 - Undo functionality to revert changes
 - Modern, Swiss Design-inspired color scheme for improved readability and aesthetics
 - Error reporting for easier troubleshooting
+- Splash screen for a polished startup experience

+## Latest Updates (v1.2.0)

+- Implemented a stylish splash screen adhering to Studio Merpati Design System
+- Improved startup experience with a loading progress bar
+- Enhanced error handling during application initialization
+- Centered the main application window on the screen for better user experience

 ## Recent Improvements (v1.1.0)